SzymonSiakala/SzymonSiakala/README.md

 <br>

 <p align="justify">
 I am a Data Science student at Silesian University of Technology in Gliwice who loves new technologies, AI, and IT.
 In the rapidly changing tech industry, I am always eager to learn and develop new skills.
-My passion for innovation and curiosity have led me in my life, and I am constantly looking for new opportunities to expand my knowledge and expertise.
-With an interest in the intersection of technology and business, I am excited to start a career in data science and help drive innovation and progress in the field.
+My passion for innovation and curiosity lead me through life and I am constantly looking for new opportunities to expand my knowledge and experience.
+Interested in a combination of technology and business, I look forward to starting my career in data science and helping to develop this field of knowledge.
 </p>
 <br>
 <br>